tikv/website/content/docs/5.1/deploy/configure/introduction.md

 - [Region Merge](../region-merge): Tweak region merging.
 - [RocksDB](../rocksdb): Tweak RocksDB configuration parameters.
 - [Raftstore](../raftstore): Learn how to configure Raftstore in TiKV.
-- [Titan](../titan): Enable titan to improve performance with large values.
+- [Titan](../titan): Enable Titan to improve performance with large values.
 - [Storage](../storage): Learn how to configure storage in TiKV.
 - [gRPC](../grpc): Learn how to configure gRPC in TiKV.
 - [Coprocessor](../coprocessor): Learn how to configure Coprocessor in TiKV.